How To Create Products Your Blog Readers Want: 20 Research Methods

 Competitor research

-Another way to find product ideas is by looking at what many entrepreneurs are doing.
+Another great way to find product ideas, is to look at what other entrepreneurs are doing.

 Look at industry influencers